-When the fire alarms sound, building occupants must evacuate immediately through either the ground floor main entrance near the main reception or through the two side exits opposite the School of Architecture, Art and Design, or the School of Business Administration academic buildings.
-Individuals on the second floor can either use the main stairs and exit through the ground floor main entrance or use the bridges to the School of Architecture, Art and Design, or the School of Business Administration academic buildings go down the closest staircase and exit through the nearest building exit.
+When the fire alarms sound, building occupants must evacuate immediately through either the first-floor main entrance near the main reception or through the six side exits opposite the School of Architecture, Art and Design, or the School of Business academic buildings.
+Individuals on the second floor can either use the main stairs and exit through the first-floor main entrance, the six side exists, or use the bridges to the School of Architecture, Art and Design, or the School of Business academic buildings go down the closest staircase and exit through the nearest building exit.
 All should assemble at the meeting point on the soccer field.